 Like any case (be it a breach of contract case, a charge of murder in the first degree, an accusation of negligence, etc.), an attorney who is representing the victim in a Texas dram shop case must prove several individual elements in order to win the case.
-However, most of what must be proved is rather easy to prove.
+However, most of what must be proved is rather easy to demonstrate.
 For instance, it must be shown that the patron who consumed the alcohol and then hurt someone was an adult.
-Well, that’s pretty easy to prove, as are most of the other elements of the case.
-Again, the tricky part of these cases is proving that the patron was already drunk, obviously so, at the time that they were served additional alcohol.
+Well, that's pretty easy to prove, as are most of the other elements of the case.
+Again, the tricky part of these cases is proving that the patron was obviously intoxicated at the time that they were served additional alcohol.
 Once that threshold is crossed by the bar, then and only then do they incur liability for any subsequent injuries.

-- Rate of Consumption of Drinks – How quickly one consumes drinks can be key in illustrating the level or point at which they become intoxicated.
+- Rate of Consumption of Drinks - How quickly one consumes drinks can be key in illustrating the level or point at which they become intoxicated.
 For example, if a certain number of drinks are consumed in a shorter span, medical science tells us that the drinker will become more intoxicated than if the same number of drinks is consumed over a longer span.
-This is because when drinks are consumed over a short time frame, the body does not have the time to metabolize the alcohol that has been consumed, so the intoxicating effect compounds.
+This is because, when drinks are consumed over a short time frame, the body does not have the time to metabolize the alcohol that has been consumed, so the intoxicating effect compounds.
 Evidence of the time frame that the alcohol was consumed can be demonstrated through time and date stamped receipts and eye witness testimony.

-- Physical Appearance – The appearance of the person that is consuming the drinks can be a sign of intoxication as well.
+- Physical Appearance - The appearance of the person that is consuming the drinks can be a sign of intoxication as well.
 If they appeared at the bar already smelling of alcohol or had a strong odor of alcohol on their breath, one could reasonably believe they were intoxicated.
 Blood shot eyes, stumbling, trembling hands, slurred speech, and a disheveled appearance can all be signs indicating intoxication.
 Servers of alcohol are required by law to be on the lookout for these signs.
-If we can prove through eyewitness testimony, video surveillance footage, or (most commonly) through the bar tenders and servers admitting that they witnessed the drinker displaying such signs, then we are well on our way to establishing that they knew the patron was already intoxicated at the time of service.
+If we can prove through eyewitness testimony, video surveillance footage, or (most commonly) through the bartenders and servers admitting that they witnessed the drinker displaying such signs, then we are well on our way to establishing that they knew the patron was already intoxicated at the time of service.

 All of these examples reflect direct evidence of obvious intoxication.
 We encourage you to read our article on circumstantial evidence of obvious intoxication to learn about how that type of evidence is used.